 In the 1960’s and 1970’s computers were still in their infancy.
 Even before the first personal computer was introduced Gary Richardson had a strong interest in computing and customer service.
 From 1966 to 1974 Gary was a Merchandise Manager for Montgomery Ward, and from 1974 to 1983 he was Regional Manager/Asst.
 Vice President for H.J.
-Wilson Company (later bought out by Service Merchandise).
+Wilson Company.
 The first affordable home computers were introduced at the beginning of the 1980’s, and this led Gary to accomplish his dream of opening his own computer store.

 In April 1983 Gary opened the doors to The Floppy Wizard (TFW) inside Houston’s Memorial City Mall.
 At the time the most popular computers of the day were Commodore 64, Atari 800, and the Apple II.
 The computer business was already becoming very competitive, and Gary made his business unique by focusing on quality customer service both before and after the sale.
 The resulting repeat business has kept TFW successful to this day.